+C.3.3.3.2.
 Elma J. Ochiltree; b. at Tipton, 1866; after the death of her mother, she took charge of the household.
-After her father's death, she removed, with her three unmarried brothers, to Iron River, Mich., where she still presides over her brother Marion's home.
+After her father's death, she removed, with her three unmarried brothers, to from River, Mich., where she still presides over her brother Marion's home.
 She received a High School education.